mephistopheles-8/atshtml/README.md

 There is a proof eDSL which has constraints related to the W3C spec, and a datasort eDSL which is unverified.
 Technically, you can serialize any `html5_elm_list` datasort.
 The proofs are more strict, in case you want to do some verification on the document tree also.

+NOTE: Constraints in the proof eDSL can take a long time to solve!
+It may not be suitable for everyday use.

 ## Is it Usable?

 That depends: some people really don't like eDSLs.
-And really, does HTML5 verification really matter?
+And really, does HTML verification matter anyway?  :)

 I do think it can be more concise than HTML, and any dynamic content is reusable after the initial implementation (attribute values, text fields, etc).